-Do you ever sit in a room minding your own business, and suddenly you feel or hear your phone vibrating, only to look at your phone and see nothing appear on your screen?
+Do you ever sit in a room minding your own business, and suddenly you feel or hear your smartphone vibrating, only to look at your phone and see nothing appear on your screen?

 Thomas Kersting describes this in his book Disconnected, as the phantom vibration syndrome where smartphones are making us hallucinate where we feel or hear a buzzing sensation when there isn’t one.
 The smartphone has become a part of us.

 According to research, 80% of the world population use mobile devices.
 In the U.S. at least three out of four people own a smartphone, where Americans touch their phone about 2,600 times a day.
 Up to 65% of people are using their smartphones to read the news, post statuses, read and reply to messages, and to post pictures.

 The world of the smartphone has changed our lives.
 Smartphones are popular for the applications they offer.
 People have found it easier to communicate with others, they are able to stay on track with their daily schedule, accomplish daily tasks, and have access to different features that smartphones support.